 CTS 1110.
 Microcomputer Operating Systems.
 This course gives students a survey of operating systems for microcomputers, including basic operating system functions such as disk and file management, customizing system configuration, and optimizing system performance.
-This course prepares students for a CompTIAA+ Operating Systems industry certification.
+This course prepares students for a CompTIA A+ Operating Systems industry certification.
 This course includes both lecture and structured lab experiences.
-Co-requisite: CTS 1131 or consent of department.
 3 semester hours credit.
 [A]